splorp/npds-tracker-server/readme.md

 ```sh
 validateTime = 30
 ```
-Specifies how often to validate clients.
+Specifies how often to validate clients in seconds.

 #### validateTries
 ```sh
 validateTries = 3
 ```
-Specifies how many validation attempts before clients are removed from the list.
+Specifies how many validation attempts will be made before clients are removed from the list.

 #### shareEnabled